Was that termite swarmers I just witnessed?

 What are the signs that I might have termite and/or termite swarmers?

 There are several key indicators that will tell you that termites have visited your home.
 The first of which are termite swarmers.
 When swarmers are release from the colony they fly towards light.
 If it is sunny out and the swarmers are inside a structure, often the termites will head towards a window.
 If you come home to dozen, or even hundreds, of wings in a window, then you have been visited by termite swarmers.
 Another key feature to look for in identifying termites are mud tubes.
 Mud tubes, also called tunnels, are covered structures termites create to move from the ground to the structure.
 These tubes indicate that termites are present and need to exterminated.

 What to do if signs of activity are found?

-If you see any signs of termite activity please call the company that currently has your home under contract.
+If you see any signs of termite activity and especially if you see termite swarmers in the house, please call the company that currently has your home under contract.
 If you do not have termite control on your house, contact us today for a free inspection.
 An inspection and quote are free.
 We look forward to serving you, and protecting your health and property.
 If you have any questions regarding termite control please call one of our 8 locations to assist you.